Ezequiel Garay: Real Madrid

 On 18 May 2008, Racing sold Garay to Real Madrid, but received the player again on a season-long loan.
 Returned in July 2009, he made his league debut for the latter on 29 August, in the opening game of the campaign against Deportivo de La Coruña, a 3–2 home win.
 On 12 December, after coming on as a substitute for severely injured Pepe, he scored his first goal for the club, heading in a free kick from Xabi Alonso to make it 3–2 at Valencia CF with six minutes to go.

 Garay was only fourth-choice stopper in 2010–11 under new manager José Mourinho, only making five league appearances, adding two in the Spanish Cup (including one minute in the final against FC Barcelona, a 1–0 extra-time triumph).

 Benfica

 On 5 July 2011, Garay transferred to S.L.
 Benfica for a fee of €5.5 million, signing a four-year contract; initially part of the deal that sent Fábio Coentrão to Real Madrid, Garay eventually signed a separate deal.
 Real Madrid also remained eligible for 50% of any transfer fee Benfica would receive, and the latter also sold part of his rights to Benfica Stars Fund for €1.175 million, making the club owner of 40%.

 During his spell in Lisbon, Garay shared teams with a host of compatriots, and often partnered with Luisão in central defence.
-On 24 April 2014, he scored his eighth official goal of the season, his team's first in a 2–1 home win over Juventus F.C. in the first leg of the Europa League semi-finals.
+On 24 April 2014, he scored his eighth official goal of the season, his team's first in a 2–1 home win over Juventus FC in the first leg of the Europa League semi-finals.